blakeblackshear/frigate/docs/docs/configuration/detectors.md

 The EdgeTPU detector type runs a TensorFlow Lite model utilizing the Google Coral delegate for hardware acceleration.
 To configure an EdgeTPU detector, set the `"type"` attribute to `"edgetpu"`.

-The EdgeTPU device can specified using the `"device"` attribute according to the [Documentation for the TensorFlow Lite Python API](https://coral.ai/docs/edgetpu/multiple-edgetpu/#using-the-tensorflow-lite-python-api).
+The EdgeTPU device can be specified using the `"device"` attribute according to the [Documentation for the TensorFlow Lite Python API](https://coral.ai/docs/edgetpu/multiple-edgetpu/#using-the-tensorflow-lite-python-api).
 If not set, the delegate will use the first device it finds.

 A TensorFlow Lite model is provided in the container at `/edgetpu_model.tflite` and is used by this detector type by default.
 To provide your own model, bind mount the file into the container and provide the path with `model.path`.